obergudt/memory-footprint/README.md

 # memory-footprint

 This tiny tool will scan a `package.json` files dependencies, load them one by one an measure the memory footprint of loading them.
+It will garbage collect before every load and after unloading.
+These figures may be inaccurate, but for the big picture, it's enough.

 ## As a binary